STREET VIBES: Hahaha, hee-haw, hee-haw but PNM’s donkey logic is no laughing matter

 So the reaction of the Education Minister recently when a video surfaced on social media that appeared to show a young man from one of the so called “prestige schools” in the act of raping another, whose screams filled the air, must give pause.
 Immediately, even before an investigation was launched, Minister Anthony Garcia dismissed the video as “a prank.”

 Really, Tony?
 A prank?
 One cannot but be aware that prestige schools seek to protect their reputations at all costs.
 But a “prank”?
-So why, pray tell, were we told that that individuals have been suspended?
-For a “prank”?!
+So why, pray tell, were we told that individuals have been suspended?
+For a “prank”?!?

 In a nation where no one is ever held accountable for anything, where white collar criminals operate with impunity, where the generally accepted procedure relies on the instinctual psychological defence of denial—praying that in nine days’ time another distraction will surface to refocus the nation’s attention away from the current phenomenon onto another—can we expect anything to come of this?